neurlang/gospeak/cmd/kmeans1/README.md

 3. **Final Clustering**: Performs k-means clustering to create the codec representation
 4. **Finalization**: Completes codec generation, encodes all audio files using the codec and verifies success

+Phases 2,3,4 run 8 times in total, after each finalization, a partial codec gets checkpointed.

 ## Output

 Upon successful completion, the program will: